chrisking/PersonalizePOC/README.md

 ![StackWizard5](static/imgs/img6.png)

-Now that your environment has been created go to the service page for Sageamaker by clicking `Services` in the top of the console and then searching for `SageMaker` and clicking the service.
+Now that your environment has been created go to the service page for SageMaker by clicking `Services` in the top of the console and then searching for `SageMaker` and clicking the service.

 ![StackWizard5](static/imgs/img7.png)

-From the SageMaker console scroll until you see the green box indicating now many notebooks you have in service and click that.
+From the SageMaker console, scroll until you see the green box indicating now many notebooks you have in service and click that.

 ![StackWizard5](static/imgs/img8.png)